-Healthy, Safe and Active Lifestyles (Term 2) How can I be responsible for my own, and others' health, safety and wellbeing?
+How Does Respect Grow? by dass 1-209 line to the same of the sam Healthy, Safe and Active Lifestyles (Term 2) How can I be responsible for my own, and others' health, safety and wellbeing?
 Be an upstander not a bystander. - Watch and discuss. - Create a class anchor chart about speaking up for yourself and others. - Discuss strategies (speaking up etc) - Role Play what would you do if. - Optional - One by Kathryn Otoshi Healthy, Safe and Active Lifestyles (Term 3) sh What influences my decisions and actions to be healthy, safe and physically active?
 I am resilient.
 Discuss resilience and what it means to be resilient.
 How I'm feeling about myself.
 Does this change how I feel when people say and do things to me?
 Does it change how I treat others?
 Discuss actions and strategies - what can I do if someone is bullying me?
-RESILIENCE TOOL KIT WALK AWAY THE YEAR AND THE PROPERTUL TALK THE PROPERTURE CONTRIBUTION OF THE PROPERTURE CONTRIBUTI Healthy, Safe and Active Lifestyles (Term 3) What influences my decisions and actions to be healthy, safe and physically active?
+RESILIENCE TOOL KIT SURVEY TRUE THE PRESENTING THE PROPERTY THE Healthy, Safe and Active Lifestyles (Term 3) What influences my decisions and actions to be healthy, safe and physically active?
 I am a Safe, Respectful Learner.
 Discuss Whole school PBL and PBL posters: - In the classroom - In the playground etc Sts in small groups create a poster showing how to be SRL in different aspects of the school.
 Healthy, Safe and Active Lifestyles (Term 3) What influences my decisions and actions to be healthy, safe and physically active?
-Empathy - Discuss empathy and what it means - Worksheet Healthy, Safe and Active Lifestyles (Term 4) How can I act to help make my environments healthy, safe and active?
-Good friends role plays Healthy, Safe and Active Lifestyles (Term 4) How can I act to help make my environments healthy, safe and active?
+Empathy - Discuss empathy and what it means - Worksheet Healthy, Safe and Active How can I act to help make my Good friends role plays

+Lifestyles (Term 4) environments healthy, safe and active?
+Healthy, Safe and Active Lifestyles (Term 4) How can I act to help make my environments healthy, safe and active?
 Cooperation and building networks Healthy, Safe and Active Lifestyles (Term 4) How can I act to help make my environments healthy, safe and active?
 Protecting yourself from bullying online